uldyssian-sh/vmware-sec-assessment/CONTRIBUTING.md

 ---

-**Thank you for contributing to the VMware Security Assessment Framework!**
+**Thank you for contributing to the VMware Security Assessment Framework!**# Updated Sun Nov  9 12:49:49 CET 2025